eHealthAfrica/aether/README.md

 #### Token Authentication

-The communication between the containers is done via [token authentication](http://www.django-rest-framework.org/api-guide/authentication/#tokenauthentication).
+The internal communication between the containers is done via [token authentication](http://www.django-rest-framework.org/api-guide/authentication/#tokenauthentication).

 In the case of `aether-odk-module`, `aether-ui` and `aether-couchdb-sync-module`